Network theory: Social network analysis

 Social network analysis examines the structure of relationships between social entities.
 These entities are often persons, but may also be groups, organizations, nation states, web sites, or scholarly publications.

 Since the 1970s, the empirical study of networks has played a central role in social science, and many of the mathematical and statistical tools used for studying networks have been first developed in sociology.
 Amongst many other applications, social network analysis has been used to understand the diffusion of innovations, news and rumors.
 Similarly, it has been used to examine the spread of both diseases and health-related behaviors.
 It has also been applied to the study of markets, where it has been used to examine the role of trust in exchange relationships and of social mechanisms in setting prices.
 It has been used to study recruitment into political movements, armed groups, and other social organizations.
 It has also been used to conceptualize scientific disagreements as well as academic prestige.
-More recently, network analysis (and its close cousin traffic analysis) has gained a significant use in military intelligence, for uncovering insurgent networks of both hierarchical and leaderless nature.
+More recently, network analysis (and its close cousin traffic analysis) has gained a significant use in military intelligence.